jefdaj/cryptoisland/src/posts/2024/10/22/hack-kobo-elipsa-to-work-offline/index.md

 # Back up settings

 This is optional.
-I just want to be able to factory reset and then restore the freshly hacked DB quickly if needed.
+I want to be able to factory reset and then restore the freshly hacked DB quickly if needed.

 ~~~{ .bash }
 $ cd /media/jefdaj/KOBOeReader